Particle Board in Office Furniture: When to Use It (and When to Avoid It)

 0b70c01a96586c5cd5b19a9de08473d0

 Particle board creates the setup that keeps office pantries running.
-Average company spend hit $70,035 in Q2 2025—up 8.4% quarter-over-quarter and 13% year-over-year.
+The average company spend hit a lot in Q2 2025—.
 That money goes into storage cabinets, shelving units, and countertops that handle everyday wear.
 Particle board makes this scale work.
 You skip commercial kitchen budgets.

 Bars take 9% of spending.
-Chips and crackers grab 6%.
-Still and sparkling water claims another 6%.
 These items need organized storage.
-Particle board shelving systems hold weight—50 to 100 kg per linear meter for medium-density boards.
+Particle board shelving systems hold weight of 50 to 100 kg per linear meter for medium-density boards.
 Adjustable shelves let you stack inventory as product mix changes.
 Sodas grew 150% year-over-year.
 Deli items jumped 112%.
 Your storage adapts or you run out of space.

 Countertops handle prep work and microwave stations.
 High-pressure laminate over particle board cores resists moisture from lunch prep.
 Sealed edges stop water damage.
 Companies average $8,645 per month per office on food programs.
 That volume needs surfaces that clean fast and last years.